threefoldtech/TF_Grid_3.12/src/3.12/tokenomics.md

   * per year
 * Total bandwidth

 For example, we already measure the total uptime per minting period.
-We could then build an interface, most certainly on the ThreeFold Dashboard, where users could see the total uptimes (based on different periods, e.g. per week, per monht, per year, etc.), to see how the nodes have performed in the past.
+We could then build an interface, most certainly on the ThreeFold Dashboard, where users could see the total uptimes (based on different periods, e.g. per week, per month, per year, etc.), to see how the nodes have performed in the past.

-What we propose is that nodes could be certified for different parameters individually.
-This could be more resilient and versatile.
+What we propose is that nodes could be certified individually for different parameters.
+This could be more versatile.
 As a simple example, say a user needs a node that has high uptime to keep their Telegram bot alive.
 In this case, this type of workload doesn't require lots of compute power nor high bandwidth.
 So the user could choose a node with certified uptime, which means very high availability.
 This would ensure an efficient workload for their specific needs.

 When a node unlocks a given certified parameter, they would earn more TFT by a given factor, chosen by the DAO.
 For example, having a certified high CPU speed would give 5% more TFT rewards at the proof-of-capacity stage.
-Those additional rewards based on given certified parameters would thus be decided by the DAO.
+Those additional rewards based on given certified parameters would be decided by the DAO.

-The main advantage of this method is that it would be mainly automated once the DAO decides the bonus factor.
-Farmers would have their 3Nodes checked and get additional rewards at PoC stage if their 3Nodes perform well in given certified parameters categories.
+The main advantage of this method is that it would be mainly automated once the DAO decides the different bonus factors for the different certified parameters.
+Farmers would have their 3Nodes checked and get additional rewards at the PoC stage if their 3Nodes perform well in given certified parameters categories.

 To implement these automated certified parameters testing, we need both the testing mechanism and the public interface to present those results to the users.